 Palo Alto Little League offers a wide range of age and skill-based programs.
-We create a fun, supportive atmosphere where kids not only learn baseball, but also learn teamwork, resilience, hard work, and the joy of being on a team.
+We welcome first-time players and create a fun, supportive atmosphere where kids not only learn baseball but also learn teamwork, resilience, hard work, and the joy of being on a team.

-The Whiffle Ball League is an entry-level league that is a fun, easy way to get your 4 year-old or young 5 outside and experiencing baseball.
+The Wiffle Ball League is an entry-level league that is a fun, easy way to get your 4-year-old or young 5 outside and experiencing baseball.
 Your little one will have a great time while learning the basics of hitting, throwing, and catching and playing a fun game.
-The Whiffle Ball League plays just once a week for 45 minutes.

 The Coach Pitch League is primarily for players 7 years old.
-6 year olds with a previous season of Tee-Ball and 8 year olds may request to play in the league.
+6-year-olds with a previous season of T-Ball experience and 8-year-olds may request to play in the league.
 Game play involves a coach pitching to his or her own players from a close distance.
-The level of play is intended to be more competitive than Tee-Ball, but still focused on fun and basic skill building.
+The level of play is intended to be more competitive than T-Ball but is still focused on fun and basic skill building.

-The AA League (formerly Machine Pitch) is for 8 year olds with a previous season of Coach Pitch progressing to additional basic instructional training and is played upon a 60-foot diamond.
-The AA League employs a mechanical pitching machine operated by an adult to deliver pitches to batters during game play.
+The AA League (formerly Machine Pitch) is for 8-year-olds with a previous season playing Coach Pitch and for 9-year-olds with no previous experience.
+Players progress to additional basic instructional training, and the game is played on a 60-foot diamond.
+The AA League uses a mechanical pitching machine operated by an adult to deliver pitches to batters during game play.

 PCL (Pacific Coast League)

-At the end of the regular season, all PCL teams participate in the Palo Alto city tournament that extends beyond the regular season.
-After the Palo Alto PCL city tournament has concluded, a subset of players are invited to represent the Palo Alto All-Star team in an All-Star tournament within District 52.
+At the end of the regular season, all PCL teams participate in the Palo Alto PCL city tournament.
+After the city tournament, a subset of players are invited to represent the Palo Alto Little League All-Star team in the 11u All-Star tournament in District 52.

-Majors is the most competitive division of Little League baseball and is split into two leagues – National and American.
-Once a player is drafted into one of the leagues, they will remain in their respective league for the rest of their Little League experience.
-Players aged 9-12 are eligible to be drafted into Majors after attending a tryout.
-Players not drafted onto a Majors division team will be placed into the PCL pool.
+Majors is the most competitive and advanced division of Little League baseball.
+Players aged 9 to 12 are eligible to be drafted into Majors after attending a tryout.
+Players not drafted onto a Majors division team are placed into the PCL draft pool.

-50/70 offers players who have "aged out" of Little League Majors a chance to keep enjoying baseball, advance their skills and play with full baseball rules including leading off base.
-It's a great step for players to take prior to the 60/90 diamond of Babe Ruth and High School.
+50/70 offers players who have "aged out" of Little League Majors a chance to keep enjoying baseball, to advance their skills, and to play using true baseball rules including leading off base.
+It's a great step for players to take prior to the 60/90 diamond of Babe Ruth and high school.
 The game utilizes a 50-foot pitching distance and 70-foot base paths.
 Teams play against other local bay area teams.